Commvault Master Terms and Conditions

 Commvault Software Warranty.
 Commvault warrants that the Software shall substantially perform in accordance with the user documentation for a period of ninety (90) days from the date of delivery (the "Warranty Period").
 During the Warranty Period, if the Software is defective, Customer must immediately notify Commvault in writing, and Commvault, in its discretion, will either: (i) repair or replacement the defective Software; or (ii) return prorated fees paid by Customer for the defective Software, in which case Customer shall uninstall and return or destroy the defective Software.

 Term.
-The term of Customer’s license to the Software shall begin on the date the Software is delivered and continue as set forth in the applicable order form (the “Software Term”), except where such license is perpetual.
-The Software Term shall renew for an equal term unless either party provides written notice of non-renewal sixty (60) days prior to the renewal date.
+The term of Customer's license to the Software shall begin on the date the Software is delivered and continue as set forth in the applicable order form (the "Software Term"), except where such license is perpetual.
 Upon expiration of the Software Term, Customer may use a limited recovery version of the Software solely for recovering data backed up by the Software during the Software Term.